-Fei Wu was an intern with Alon Halevy and Jayant Madhavan at Google, and according to his resume (no longer available), he developed the process that finds aspects related to named entities described in this patent filing.
-Some of his previous work before joining Google included a paper on Open Information Extraction using Wikipedia (pdf) and significant work on The Intelligence in Wikipedia Project at the University of Washington.
+Fei Wu was an intern with Alon Halevy and Jayant Madhavan at Google.
+His resume (no longer available), he developed the process that finds aspects related to named entities described in this patent filing.
+Before joining Google, some of his previous work before joining Google included a paper on Open Information Extraction using Wikipedia (pdf) and significant work on The Intelligence in Wikipedia Project at the University of Washington.

 Extracting Information about Entities